 - Scope model etc.

-11. What are the key strengths of a business analyst according to you?_text]
+11. What are the key strengths of a business analyst according to you?

-12. What steps are required to develop a product from an idea?_text]Answer:
+12. What steps are required to develop a product from an idea?

-13. What Does User-Centered Design Methodology Mean to You?_text]
+13. What Does User-Centered Design Methodology Mean to You?

-This is another terms question.
+Answer: This is another term question.
 The reflexive ending allows candidates to expand on their interpretation of the term to include ideas outside the standard definition.
 Pay attention to this difference – what do they add?
 Do they leave anything out, How closely does their definition match your organization’s.

-15. Outline your technical skills (Business Intelligence and/or database skills for example)?_text]Answer:
+15. Outline your technical skills (Business Intelligence and/or database skills for example)?

 - The more technical skills you have as a Business Analyst, the less developer time required.
-Simply put, you’ll be more valuable to the organisation.
+Simply put, you’ll be more valuable to the organization.